Calorique

 The Core Data: Chicken Breast Calories by Cooking Method

 All nutritional values below are for boneless, skinless chicken breast unless otherwise noted.
 Data sourced from USDA FoodData Central.
-Raw chicken breast contains approximately 120 calories per 100g — cooking concentrates the protein and fat as water is lost, which is why cooked values are higher per 100g.
+Raw chicken breast contains 120 calories per 100g — cooking concentrates the protein and fat as water is lost, which is why cooked values are usually higher per 100g.

 Cooking MethodCal / 100gProtein (g)Fat (g)Carbs (g)Cal / typical breast (170g)